paulbradshaw/Rintro/10prettythings.md

 Here we have specified two *numeric* columns in our data frame (in this case, budget spent vs domestic gross).

+The [Nathan Yau tutorial on getting started with charts in R](http://flowingdata.com/2012/12/17/getting-started-with-charts-in-r/) goes into more detail and covers some of the charts mentioned below too.

 ## 3. Create multiple scatterplots (scatterplot matrices)

 ![](http://www.statmethods.net/graphs/images/spmatrix1.jpg)